workfloworchestrator/example-orchestrator/docker/embeddings/README.md

 ## Local Embeddings (Default)

-This setup uses a local embedding service with no external API required, you can inspect the default configuration in `orchestrator.env`.
+This setup uses a local embedding service with no external API required.
+You can inspect the default configuration in `orchestrator.env`.

 ### 1. Configuration